cossacklabs/product-docs/acra/acra-in-depth/security-design/_index.md

 The digital certificate is signed by the CA and contains the information about an entity (organisation, department, alias/name, email, etc.) and the value of its public key.
 The digital certificate also indicates that the entity possesses a corresponding private key.

+{{< hint info >}}
-> Note: The CA issues certificate for its own public key, which is why it is considered to be the main point of trust: both the User and the Relying Party trust the CA, while the User and the Relying Party do not trust each other.
+Note: The CA issues certificate for its own public key, which is why it is considered to be the main point of trust: both the User and the Relying Party trust the CA, while the User and the Relying Party do not trust each other.
+{{< /hint >}}

-The main point that should be kept in mind is that if you use a free-for-all communication infrastructure (i.e. the Internet), some primary security layer (PSL) that involves a PKI (i.e. Virtual Private Network) has to be deployed (i.e. Virtual Private Network (VPN)).
-This PSL will provide a strong authentication between components (i.e. the database, [AcraServer]({{< ref "acra/configuring-maintaining/general-configuration/acra-server.md#-INVALID" >}}) in Acra’s context) inside the organisational infrastructure.
+The main point that should be kept in mind is that if you use a free-for-all communication infrastructure (e.g. the Internet), some primary security layer (PSL) that involves a PKI (e.g. Virtual Private Network (VPN)) has to be deployed (e.g. VPN).
+This PSL will provide a strong authentication between components (e.g. the database, [AcraServer]({{< ref "acra/configuring-maintaining/general-configuration/acra-server.md#-INVALID" >}}) in Acra’s context) inside the organisational infrastructure.

 The next step after deploying the PSL is the deployment of Acra.
 Note that even if there is an existing PSL present, a secure deployment of Acra requires the delivery of secret keys to the target components (in [Docker containers]({{< ref "acra/guides/trying-acra-with-docker/" >}})).
 The best practices for solving this task are provided below: